mnit-rtmc/iris/docs/alerts.md

 pending alerts, and selecting one will open the Alert tab and select the corresponding alert.

-The "Attention" button will continue to blink until the alert has changes from pending mode.
+The "Attention" button will continue to blink until the alert has changed from pending mode.

 ## Testing the System